If you're wondering how to get featured snippets, you're not alone.

 5.3 Use 40 to 50 Words

-When you’re trying to optimize a sentence to appear as Position Zero, make it 40 to 50 words in length.
+When you’re trying to optimize a sentence to appear as a featured snippet, make it 40 to 50 words in length.

 SEMrush analyzed over 10 million keywords across 1 million domains.
 They discovered that most featured snippets are 40 to 50 words in length.